bobaseb/energetically-coherent-computation/index.md

 Electromagnetic fields
 - as substrate for information integration
+- computational capabilities of
+- interference patterns in
 - role in coherent processing
 - role in consciousness
+- standing wave patterns in

 Eliminative materialism
 - contrast with ECC